 Examples: “agent was unable to leave flowchart block because subsequent block was busy”, “insufficient capacity of pallet rack”, etc.

-cause — the cause (which will be saved for more detailed message), may be null.
+cause — the cause (which will be saved for a more detailed message), may be null.

 errorText — the text describing the error that will be displayed.

-error — an error which has occurred during event execution.
+error — an error that has occurred during event execution.

-error — an error which has occurred during event execution.
+error — an error that has occurred during event execution.

 root — the top-level (root) agent of the model.
 Useful for experiments with multiple runs executed in parallel.
 May be null in some cases (e.g. on errors during top-level agent creation).